(800) 222 1222

 Some of the most dangerous poisons include the following (not in order):

 • Medicines: these are OK in the right amount for the right person.
-They can be dangerous for children who take the wrong medicine or swallow too much.
+They can be dangerous if you take the wrong medicine or take too much.
+Medication mistakes can be especially harmful for children.

 • Iron pills: adult-strength iron pills are very dangerous for children who can start throwing up blood or have bloody diarrhea in less than an hour.